DynoW/WakeDHT/README.md

 Upload to your microcontroller! ▶️

-Connect to the same network and access: [http://esp32.local](http://esp32.local)
+Connect to the same network and access board's ip address trough a web browser or [http://esp32.local](http://esp32.local)

 ## Links